ð Run the Operator with Docker

 is configured very similarly to thedrosera-operator

-. - There is one variable that is different in this example than the
+.
+Please don't forget to update the version to the most recent version, which can be found in our Releases Repo. - There is one variable that is different in this example than the

 drosera-operator